W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 :::

 ::: details Note
-(5) Not sure if ‘both’ refers to Heaven and earth, or the Holy Spirit and the ego. (—Ed.)
+(5) Not sure if “both’ refers to Heaven and earth, or the Holy Spirit and the ego. (—Ed.)
 :::

 2. In Heaven there is no guilt, because the Kingdom is attained through the Atonement, which releases you to create.
-²The word ‘create’ is appropriate here because, once what you have made is undone by the Holy Spirit, the blessed residue is restored and therefore continues in creation.
+²The word “create’ is appropriate here because, once what you have made is undone by the Holy Spirit, the blessed residue is restored and therefore continues in creation.
 ³What is truly blessed is incapable of giving rise to guilt, and must give rise to joy.
 ⁴This makes it invulnerable to the ego because its peace is unassailable.
 ⁵It is invulnerable to disruption because it is whole.